Kotlin/KEEP/proposals/collection-literals.md

 2. All `of` overloads must have the return type equal by `ClassId` to the type in whom _static scope_ the overload is declared in.
 3. All `of` overloads must be either top-level extension on `Companion`, be declared as companion object members and have zero extension receivers, or be a static function declared in Java.
 4. All `of` overloads must have zero context parameters.
+5. All `of` overloads must be more specific than the overload with single `vararg` parameter.

 If the `of` function is marked with the `operator` keyword, then the compiler should check and enforce all the restrictions.
 All `of` overloads must be marked with `operator` keyword,